sc222rb/sc222rb/README.md

 <!-- Talking about you -->
 **About Me:**
+- Looking for my first job in the tech industry in Sweden
-- 🎓 Soon to graduate with a university degree in computer science from Linnaeus University
+- 🎓 University degree in Computer Science from Linnaeus University

 **My Skills Include::**